 Hal served as the Music and Technology representative on the Board of Directors for the Bay Section of the California Music Educators Association for thirteen years, organizing and teaching music technology training sessions and working with music hardware and software companies.
 He created and worked as the first webmaster for their web site.
 As a consultant on technology in the schools, Dr. Peterson made numerous presentations on technology topics at local, state, and national educational conferences.

-Professional performance experience included work as the conductor and music director for the Villages Concert Band (2002-2015), principal horn, arranger, and pianist/synthesist for San Jose Civic Light Opera (1973-91), third horn and assistant principal horn with the Monterey County Symphony (1976-85), two seasons with the San Jose Symphony (1967-68 and 1973-73), along with much freelance work as principal horn with local choral societies, shows, church choirs, and work as the pianist for the band Flash (1967-74).
-Since retiring from teaching, Peterson has continued to work for Leland High School as the piano accompanist for the music department.
+Professional performance experience included work as the conductor and music director for the Villages Concert Band (2002-2015), principal horn, arranger, and pianist/synthesist for San Jose Civic Light Opera (1973-91), third horn and assistant principal horn with the Monterey County Symphony (1976-85), two seasons with the San Jose Symphony (1967-68 and 1973-73), along with much freelance work as principal horn with local choral societies, shows, church choirs, and work as the pianist for the jazz/rock band Flash (1967-74).
+Since retiring from teaching, Peterson has continued to work for Leland High School as the collaborative pianist and staff arranger for the music department.

 “Learning and analyzing music to gain new insights is a never ending endeavor.
 I started this music blog to write down and share my thoughts and analysis of music literature and its performance practice from my years of experience in all the above occupations, and also as an informed concert goer.”